-Krushna Abhishek Wants To Patch Up With Govinda, Is Ready To Listen To Whatever Govinda Says!
+Krushna Abhishek Wants To Patch Up With Govinda; Is Ready To Listen To Whatever Govinda Says!

 - Is Sunil Grover Making His Comeback With Krushna Abhishek & Sudesh Lehri’s The Drama Company?

-A few days ago, Krushna Abhishek and Govinda's fight had grabbed headlines.
+A few days ago, Krushna Abhishek and Govinda's fight had grabbed the headlines.
 In an interview to TOI, Govinda's wife, Sunita Ahuja revealed that they have broken all ties with Krushna and his wife, Kashmira Shah, and are in no mood to patch up!
 She had also revealed as to how Kashmira's tweet irked her and family!
 Although Krushna clarified to his mami (Sunita) that Kashmira's tweet was directed at his sister Arti Singh, the issue wasn't solved!
 Krushna had realised that there was no point trying to patch up.

 Recently, during the promotion of Teri Bhabhi Hai Pagle, Krushna admitted that he possibly over-reacted while talking about his mama and mami!